-The first four global power modes are mutually exclusive; only one mode may be selected at a time.
-The per-port power modes may be enabled independent of one another, and independent of the global power mode.
+The first three global power modes are mutually exclusive; only one mode may be selected at a time.
+Port-based power down may be enabled independent of the global power mode.

 4.8.1 NORMAL OPERATION MODE

 At power-up, the device enters into Normal operation mode.
 It is also selected via bits [4:3] = 00 in the Power Down Control 0 Register.
 When the device is in normal operation mode, all PLL clocks are running, PHYs and MACs are on, and the CPU is ready to read or write the device registers through the serial interface (SPI, I2C or MIIM).